LearnersGuild/learning-os/game/rule-book.md

 - **Agent**: a learner/player's character in the game.
 All agents are part of the guild.
 - **Free agent**: an agent who doesn't belong to an agency, but is still within the guild.
+- **Mentor agent**: a skilled learner and craftsperson who provides general mentorship and support to other agents.
 - **Agency**: a team of agents who work together.
 Only agencies can apply to the incubator program.
 - **Guild**: the collective of agents and agencies.
 The guild encompasses all learners/players in the game.
 - **Contract**: a statement of work for a particular project.
 Contracts are issued and awarded by clients to agents and agencies.